-Nominees must be either a junior or senior currently enrolled at UT Austin or have received their undergraduate degree in December of 2017.
+Applicants must be either a junior or senior currently enrolled at UT Austin or have received their undergraduate degree in December of 2017.
 Submitted work should be finished or close to finished (e.g., a complete draft of a thesis or research paper).
 Previous University Co-op / George H. Mitchell Awards recipients are eligible only if the submitted work is a completely different project.
-Both the student application and the faculty nomination, with all their supporting materials, must be received by the deadline in order for the application to be considered.
+Both the student application with all its supporting materials and the faculty letter of recommendation must be received by the deadline in order for the application to be considered.

-The following materials must be uploaded by the student applicant:
+The following materials must be uploaded via Interfolio:

 - The student project (paper, thesis, publication, video, artwork, etc.) in a single digital file.
-If you are providing a YouTube, Vimeo, or similar link, please prepare a document briefly describing your project and referencing your link.
+If the project is a video, provide a YouTube or Vimeo link in a Word or PDF document briefly describing your project and referencing your link.

 - A 1-2 page CV or resume highlighting activities and achievements during your years of study at UT Austin.